 Cathedral lighting in Lausanne

 On every Saint-Sylvestre since 1904, people of Lausanne gather in front of the Esplanade de la Cathédrale to perform the well-known ritual.
-When midnight comes, the fire starts to raise from the three floors of the beautiful bell tower.
+When midnight comes, the fire starts to rise from the three floors of the beautiful bell tower.

 This luminous moment signifies that the time has come to celebrate and toast with champagne and mulled wine.
 You will enjoy the firework that literally looks like it is burning down the cathedral!